Dental Negligence Solicitors

 You may be able to file a claim for dental negligence if your dentist fails to adequately explain a dental procedure or dental treatment plan, your options, or the dangers of each decision so that you may give informed consent.

-Can I make a dental negligence claim against my dentist?
+Can I make a claim on someone else's behalf?

 What are the time limits for making a dental negligence claim?